darthvulpix444/MATLABExamples/week6/lecture examples/README.md

 - **Greater than or equal to zero:** time_vector >= 0 is used to define the step part of the function.
 By setting values to 2 for time points greater than or equal to zero, we ensure that the step function has an amplitude of 2 after t = 0.

-- **Value of 2:**
+- **Range of Time:**
-    In this code, the step function is assigned a value of 2 after the step occurs.
-The amplitude of the step function can be adjusted based on the specific application or requirement.
+In the line t = -30:0.01:30;, we define the range of time over which the step function will be evaluated.
+The time range is from -30 to 30, and the step size is 0.01.
+This condition ensures that the step function is stabilized over a specific range of time.

 ### Graph of Step Function Plotting
 ![graph_1](https://github.com/mehmetaytacaktan/MATLABExamples/assets/130919543/1b7c193e-2752-4068-9d03-b868e2a7c92f)